Skip to content

 API Logic Server Intro

-Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project - with a complete development environment - Python, your dependencies, git, etc.
+You'll see your project running in VSCode, in the browser.
+Behind the scenes, Codespaces requisitioned a cloud machine and loaded your project with a complete development environment — Python, dependencies, git — and attached your browser to it.

 3. Start the Server and open the App in the Browser